 The Stalker needs to be hit with 5 bullseyes over the course of 3 sets.

 Accuracy signifies how easy it is to hit a target, hence, how many "Shot Dice" you can roll during a Set.
-We'll go over Sets, Finesse, Wild Shots and Bonuses in future updates!
+Sets, Finesse, Wild Shots and Bonuses are all detailed in the rulebook (see below).

 The bullseye mechanics remain the same, but with some additional layers.
 Hildegard now has a Bullseye Meter, and you roll for the enemy's attacks.